jdm/tiger/Roadmap.md

 ## Tiger 0.6

-- [ ] Add option to hide hitboxes while looking at animations in workbench
 - [ ] Add option or keyboard shortcut (held) to hide origin crosshair
 - [ ] Add buttons to align frame edges or center to origin
 - [x] Frame and hitboxes can be moved using arrow keys